nhonaitran/data-engineering/data-modeling/NOTES.md

 ## cassandra

-this is a NoSQL database system
+this is one of NoSQL database systems.

+### docker
+use following commands to start up the dockerized cassandra instance(s)
+$ cd ~/src/data-engineering/data-modeling/cassandra/docker
+$ docker-compose up or $ docker-compose up -d

 Data structures used are different than those use in relational database; make some operations fast